influxdata/telegraf/plugins/processors/t128_filter/README.md

     ##  * "or": logical or the results together
     # operation = "and"

+    ## Invert dictates whether to invert the final result of the condition
+    # invert = false

   [processors.t128_filter.condition.tags]
     # tag1 = ["value1", "value2"]
     # tag2 = ["value3"]